 - Biking through Cañon del Pato

 - Visit the local market and walk the streets further from the main square to see how locals live in the Andes

-Huaraz city was destroyed by multiple natural disasters, so there are not many historical buildings to admire.
+Huaraz was destroyed by multiple natural disasters, so there are not many historical buildings to admire.
 Similar to other South American cities, the main square is called Plaza de Armas.
-It is surrounded by Cathedral, Museum of Ancash Region and Artesanal market with local products.
+It’s surrounded by the Cathedral, Museum of Ancash Region and Artesanal market with local products.

-In surrounding Cordillera Blanca mountains, you can go and relax in a couple of hot springs.
-Visit waterfall Maria Jiray or bike through the second highest road tunnel in the world Punta Olimpica (4,736m.a.s.l.).
+In the surrounding Cordillera Blanca mountains, you can go and relax in a couple of hot springs.
+Visit waterfall Maria Jiray or bike through the second-highest road tunnel in the world Punta Olimpica (4,736m).

 Would like to visit Huaraz and Huascarán National Park?

 Spread the word!
 PIN this to your Pinterest board.